candoumbe/DataFilters.AspNetCore/README.md

 To enable support of the `Prefer: return=minimal` HTTP header :

 1. Register an instance of [`PreferActionFilterAttribute`][cls-filters-prefer] in your filters
 ```csharp
 services.Filters.Add(new PreferActionFilterAttribute());
 ```
 2. Annotate properties in your classes with [MinimalAttribute][cls-attrs-minimal].
+3. Send a request with `Prefer` header to the API and you should get responses that conforms to your settings.

 ### Improve performances

-The library comes with an implementation of [`IDataFilterService`](/src/DataFilters.AspNetCore/IDataFilterService.cs)  that can be used to build `IFilter` instances: each instance will be cached and reused when needed.
+The library comes with an implementation of [`IDataFilterService`](./src/DataFilters.AspNetCore/IDataFilterService.cs)  that can be used to build `IFilter` instances: each instance will be cached and reused when needed.

 ## [How to install](#how-to-install)</a>